Water heaters are a big energy consumer in your home, but Midwest Electric can help you manage yours.

 Marketers of tankless water heaters make a lot of claims…but do they deliver?
 They cost significantly more, and they can wreak havoc on our peak demand (which causes our power costs to increase), and the savings to you are minimal.
-Below are a number of documents and studies on tankless water heaters:

 Heat Pump Water Heaters

 Heat Pump water heaters are a newer product, based on proven technology.
 And they look very promising!
 There are two main types of heat pump water heaters – an add-on unit that can be added to your existing electric, gas or propane water heater; and a package unit that replaces your existing water heater.
 Both types use the same principal: Heat pump water heaters extract heat energy from the surrounding air and deliver it to your water heater.
 The result is impressive – heat pump water heaters are typically at least twice as efficient as your existing water heater.
 And that’s significant, since water heaters are the second largest energy user in most homes behind only the heating and cooling system.

 Visit this section at energystar.gov for more information on heat pump water heaters, and also check into possible tax credits.